 The Workings of Male Alcohol Abuse & Addiction

-Many have untreated anxiety, depression, and rage disorders- attempting to remedy them with overconsumption of alcohol, as opposed to treatment.
-Men typically do not alcohol treatment, when compared to women.
+Many men with untreated anxiety, depression, and emotional disorders attempt to find relief through over consumption of alcohol.
+Men are typically less likely to seek treatment than women.
 This is attributed to many environmental factors, but societal stigma regarding what is, and what is not, “manly” or “masculine” may have a role to play in the abnegation of treatment for such disorders.

 In regards to male alcohol abuse, as compared to female consumption, men have the ability to consume more alcohol than their female peers, and may overestimate the amount of alcohol they may consume safely.
 With prolonged drinking one’s tolerance increases considerably and requires drinkers to consume larger quantities of alcohol to feel the effects of alcoholism.

-Men are more likely to become physically and mentally dependent on alcohol about 50 percent of the time.
+Men are more likely to become physically and mentally dependent on alcohol.
 Many men do not seek alcohol treatment alcohol abuse they often downplay the signs of the chronic disease and disregard the budding symptoms of alcoholism.
 Because males are less likely to open up about their feelings, harboring depression and mood disorders becomes one of the main causes of alcohol addiction in men.
 Suppressing emotions often exacerbates substance use disorders.

 Signs of Alcoholism in Males